Educational Financing, 2026-27 Academic Year

 • Amounts, eligibility requirements, terms and conditions are predetermined by federal guidelines.

-• To be considered for federal loans, a student must be a U.S. citizen, permanent resident or an eligible non-citizen taking at least six credits per semester.
+• To be considered for a federal loan, a student must be a U.S. citizen, permanent resident or an eligible non-citizen taking at least six credits per semester.

-• To apply for federal loans, students must complete a 2025–2026 Free Application for Federal Student Aid (FAFSA) and submit other required forms.
+• To apply for a federal loan, students must complete a 2026–2027 Free Application for Federal Student Aid (FAFSA) and submit other required forms.
 Before receiving a loan, students will be required to complete:

-More information about these and other Federal loans and how to apply for one can be found in the University's Graduate Financial Aid overview.
+More information about this and how to apply for one can be found in the University's Graduate Financial Aid overview.

 Private Loans